Kaykay007/Kaykay007/README.md

 - 👋 Hi, I’m @Kaykay007
 - 👀 I’m interested in solving real-life solution with technological tools
-- 🌱 I’m currently learning Microservices and Kubernetics
+- 🌱 I’m currently learning Springboot, Microservices and Kubernetics
 - 💞️ I’m looking to collaborate on Real-life projects
 - 📫 How to reach me hameed.korede.hk@gmail.com